Abathargh/corona_graph/README.md

 ### Utilizzo/Usage

-Per utilizzare lo script è necessario avere installato git e matplotlib.
+Per utilizzare lo script è necessario avere installato curl e matplotlib.
+I dati e le immagini generate sono salvate nella cartella ~/.corona_graph.

-To use the script you need to have git and matplotlib.
+To use the script you need to have curl and matplotlib installed on your machine.
+The downloaded data and the images generated via this script are saved inside the ~/.corona_graph directory.

 ```bash
 pip3 install -r requirements.txt